dexterity-inc/envi/README.md

 - Are not visible in public listings
 - Are not truly private - anyone with the URL can access them
-- Should not be used for highly sensitive information
+- Should not be used for highly sensitive information without encryption

-For highly sensitive environments, consider using a dedicated secrets management service.
+For highly sensitive environments, always use encryption with envi or consider a dedicated secrets management service.

 ## Command Reference